 Easy to Use

 The ARR is very simple to calculate.
 It does not involve any complex and elaborate calculations.
 Moreover, it is very easy to understand and use in any given situation.
-This gives an instant idea to the management whether to accept or reject any investment proposition based on the ARR worked out.
+This provides an instant idea to the management on whether to accept or reject any investment proposition based on the ARR worked out.
 They need to just compare it with the RRR for making the decision.
 The interpretation is so simple that even a layman can easily understand it.

 Accountability for Depreciation

 The ARR concept considers even the non-cash expenditures such as depreciation and amortization.
 Hence, it tells the returns from any capital asset investment in the true sense.

 While the concept of ARR is very easy to use, there are a number of disadvantages of this method too.

 This is one of the biggest drawbacks of the ARR.
 A very important concept of the financial world “time value of money” is completely ignored in this method of prioritizing.
 According to the concept, a sum of money in hand is more valuable than the same sum of money after some period of time.
 This is so because an investor can invest the money in hand at present and earn interest or revenue from it.
 Thus under this method even if the profits are higher in the initial years or in the later years makes no difference.
 Because average return would put both the investments at par, thus the project giving earlier profits should have been preferred in general.
 But that priority is not accorded to the project under this method.